rsmease/algo-datastructures-notes/interview_topics/networking.md

 - Must activate specific port for communcation, which is constant and two-way as long as the port is subscribed to the socket server
 - Requires EventMachine server and an open port
 - True real-time communication, native browser support
-- Server holds the only process servering requests, client only does work when sending a message
+- Server holds the only process serving requests, client only does work when sending a message

 ## HTTP Header Params